-Trade mark disputes
+Trade mark disputes and alternative dispute resolutions

 Trade mark disputes typically arise from trade mark infringement.
 Trade mark infringement is the use of a trade mark that is substantially identical or confusingly similar to a previously registered mark.
 To address trade mark disputes a party can apply to have a trade mark invalidated on several grounds, and the outcome is the removal of the offending trade mark from the register, in addition to the possible award of damages to the aggrieved party.
 In cases where the copied trade mark is unregistered, the common-law tort of passing off and Australian Consumer Law may provide relief to the owner of the earlier used trade mark.

 Trade mark registration awards the owner the right to enforce the mark and this includes taking action against an infringement.
 Different approaches can be used to resolve trade mark disputes.
 If a third party is infringing on a registered trade mark, a carefully worded Cease and Desist letter may be sufficient to deter infringement.
 If this action is insufficient and the other party persists in the use of offending trade mark, the owner of the registered trade mark may proceed to other dispute resolution options.

 Parties on the receiving end of such a letter can provide arguments submitted in rebuttal, amend the class specifications indicated in the application, solicit a letter of consent from the original trade mark owner, initiate non-use proceedings against the trade mark owner or provide evidence of honest concurrent use.
 A trade mark attorney may provide advice on the most applicable and beneficial or, at the very least, the least damaging course of action in each particular case.